ArkLabsHQ/introspector/README.md

 ### 2. Compute the tweaked key and build the VTXO tapscript

-The VTXO uses a `MultisigClosure` with three keys: two user keys and the introspector's tweaked key.
+The VTXO uses a `MultisigClosure` with three keys: the ark server, the user and the introspector's tweaked key.

 ```go
 scriptHash := arkade.ArkadeScriptHash(arkadeScript)